 Documentary Photographer | @ke_vin_joseph

-The blog of an Art Foundation student, aspiring Medic and Artist trying to combine both Science and Art.
+The blog of an Art Foundation student, interested in both Science and Art.

 "The future is unwritten"